Susan McDonald

 Susan Eileen McDonald (born 7 February 1970) is an Australian politician who has been a Senator for Queensland since 2019.
 She is a member of the Liberal National Party of Queensland (LNP) and sits with the National Party in federal parliament.
 She has a background in agribusiness.

 Early life

 McDonald was born in Brisbane.
 Her father Don McDonald served as state and federal president of the National Party during the 1990s.
-The family company MDH Pty Ltd was established by her grandfather Jim McDonald in the 1940s and runs numerous cattle stations across Queensland, spanning over 38000 km2 as of 2013.
+The family company MDH Pty Ltd was established by her paternal grandfather Jim McDonald in the 1940s and runs numerous cattle stations across Queensland, spanning over 38000 km2 as of 2013.
+Her maternal grandfather George Fisher was a prominent mining executive, while her aunt Judy Gamin was a Queensland state MP.

 McDonald grew up on Devoncourt Station, located in the locality of Kuridala outside of Cloncurry.
 She began her schooling through the School of the Air based in Mount Isa before boarding at Stuartholme School in Brisbane.
 She later completed the degrees of Bachelor of Commerce and Bachelor of Economics from the University of Queensland.